solid-lines/dhis2-metadata-checkers/README.md

 # check_uniqueness_orgUnit_orgUnitGroupSet.py
 This script checks that an organisation unit can be member of exactly one of the groups in a group set.

+# check_visualizations_with_empty_dataDimensionItems.py
+This script checks if a visualization has empty data dimension items (that shouldn't be).

 Groups and Sets that they are expected to be conformed by more than one element:

 * programIndicatorGroups: programIndicators